 Please don’t call the Testing Police on us!
 We know it’s not the most scientific way for A/B testing MailChimp.

-Our justification, other than general simplicity and speed of testing, is that we’re also looking for big changes to our conversion rates.
-When you’re looking for big change, it becomes a little less important to isolate exactly what element you’re changing in the test.
+Our justification, other than general simplicity and speed of testing, was that we were also looking for big changes to our conversion rates.
+When you’re looking for a BIG change, it becomes a little less important to isolate exactly what element you’re changing in the test.

 Because MailChimp wasn’t set up to allow us to run tests at all on automated emails, we had to come up with a workaround.
 So here’s what we did…

-When we create the segments for the test campaigns in MailChimp, we use this Test Variation number to split you into either a test group or the control group.
-Then we send you the appropriate drip campaign.
+When we created the segments for the test campaigns in MailChimp, we used this Test Variation number to split you into either a test group or the control group.
+Then we sent you the appropriate drip campaign.

-To reference our examples above once more, if we were running a by-the-books scientific study, we’d need nine such groups to test the nine different variations of our testing flow.
-But in our simplified version, we only need two Test Variations to get the results we want.
+To reference our examples above once more, if we were running a by-the-books scientific study, we would have needed nine such groups to test the nine different variations of our testing flow.
+But in our simplified version, we only needed two Test Variations to get the results we want.

 Here’s what MailChimp’s Segment tool looks like: